-- New set-point stabilization control framework to establish collision-free trajectory in static and dynamic environments with previously unknown obstacles. - It proposes a safe method for the detection of obstacles based on minimum Euclidean distance rather than enclosing the obstacles with a circle or minimum bounding ellipse. - The proposed control framework can handle a large number of obstacles at the same time rapidly and efficiently. - The effectiveness and real-time performance of the obstacles avoidance algorithm are tested in experiments similar to real-world scenarios using the CoppeliaSim robot simulator.
+New set-point stabilization control framework to establish collision-free trajectory in static and dynamic environments with previously unknown obstacles of any shapes, by inducing these obstacles as additional inequality constraints that can be easily included inside the NMPC.
+This combines the obstacles avoidance algorithm with the set-point stabilization NMPC, which saves time and effort.

+- It proposes a safe method for representing obstacles as a single point based on minimum Euclidean distance rather than existing methods in the literature that depend on enclosing the obstacles with a circle or minimum bounding ellipse.
+This helps the proposed method to handle numerous obstacles at the same time rapidly and efficiently in unstructured environments with narrow corridors. - The effectiveness and real-time performance of the obstacle avoidance algorithm are tested using the CoppeliaSim robot simulator in experiments similar to real-world scenarios that contain multi-static and dynamic obstacles of different shapes, and corridors.